danielj0nes/propaganda-detection/README.md

 Loaded Language | Appeal to emotions or stereotypes Reduction ad hitlerum | Disapprove an idea suggesting it is popular with groups hated by the audience Bandwagon | Appeal to the popularity of an idea
-Casual oversimplification | Assume a simple cause for a complex event Obfuscation, intentional vagueness | Use deliberately unclear and obscure expressions to confuse the audience Appeal to authority | Use authority’s support as evidence Black&white fallacy | Present only two options among many
+Causal oversimplification | Assume a simple cause for a complex event Obfuscation, intentional vagueness | Use deliberately unclear and obscure expressions to confuse the audience Appeal to authority | Use authority’s support as evidence Black&white fallacy | Present only two options among many